asepindrak/pacar-ai-extension/README.md

 - **Roleplay with AI**: Enjoy conversations with your AI companion, making coding less lonely and more engaging.
 - **Interactive Chat**: Communicate with Pacar AI in real-time, ask questions, and get instant responses.
 - **Emotional Support**: Need a motivational boost?
 Pacar AI is here to lift your spirits!
+- **Select Code to AI**: Easily select code snippets and ask Pacar AI for explanations, debugging help, or improvements directly.

 ## Upcoming Features
-- **Select Code to AI**: Easily select code snippets and ask Pacar AI for explanations, debugging help, or improvements directly.
+- **Code Completion**: Suggests code elements like variable and function names based on the current context.

 ## Installation
 1. **Install the Extension**: Open Visual Studio Code, go to the Extensions view by clicking the Extensions icon in the Activity Bar on the side of the window, or select `View` -> `Extensions`.